Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- use of different URL parameters and filename  [X]
+- [X] use of different URL parameters and filename  [X]
 - use of sanitization to avoid SQL injections [X]
 - validation of data so that full-admin doesn’t input whatever [ ]
-- construction of a functional relational database ok
+- construction of a functional relational database
-- use of correct joins in SQL ok
+- use of correct joins in SQL
-- use of aliases in SQL requests \[x] # '[x]'
+- use of aliases in SQL requests
 - implementation of a CRUD to read, add, modify and delete data [-] # '[-]'

 we should be able by the end of this challenge